 Ultimately, the right to a jury trial is yours.
 Since you have the Constitutional right to have a jury determine your guilt or innocence, you are entitled to a jury trial unless and until you waive your right to a jury.
 All jury waivers must be in writing and the judge must question you to determine that you understand what you are doing and that your jury waiver is knowing and voluntary.
 Once the judge is convinced that you are making a knowing and voluntary waiver of your right to a jury, the judge will accept your waiver and have a bench trial.

 James Dimeas is a nationally-recognized, award-winning, criminal defense attorney.
-James Dimeas has been handling criminal cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, for over 26 years.
+James Dimeas has been handling criminal cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, for over-27 years.
 Recently, Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois”.
 The National Academy of Criminal Defense Attorneys gave James Dimeas its “Top 10 Attorney Award for the State of Illinois.
 The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction”.
 The American Society of Legal Advocates named James Dimea a “Top 100 Criminal Defense Lawyer in the State of Illinois For the Years 2018 and 2019”.
-James Dimeas has been named a “Best DUI Attorney” and a “Best Criminal Defense Lawyer in Chicago” by Expertise.
+James Dimeas was named a “Best DUI Attorney” and a “Best Criminal Defense Lawyer in Chicago” by Expertise.
 The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Trial Lawyer”.
 AVVO rates James Dimeas as “Superb”, the highest rating possible for any criminal defense lawyer in the United States.

 If you are facing criminal charges, you can contact James Dimeas anytime for free and confidential consultation.
-You can always talk to James Dimeas by calling him at 847-807-7405.
+You can always talk to James Dimeas personally by calling him at 847-807-7405.